 Halloween | Back to School Clearances, Appliances, Cars, iPhones

-Back To School Clearances: Those back to school lines from July & August are closing down around this October, and every square inch of shelve space is going to be needed for Christmas.
+Back To School Clearances: Those back-to-school lines from July & August are closing down around this October, and every square inch of shelve space is going to be needed for Christmas.
 Meaning there’s some great clearance sales to be taken advantage of for stationary, backpacks, and electronics.

 Appliances: With new appliances breaking onto the scene, deals and promotions on both new and old models continue from September into October.
 [DealNews]

 Cars: New models of cars are also typically released in October, dropping the price of older models.
-This tends toy happen after the cars are released, unlike with appliances and gadgets which drop earlier.
+This tends to happen after the cars are released, unlike with appliances and gadgets which drop earlier.
 [Forbes]

 iPhones: There’s many things that change from iPhone to iPhone, but one thing remains constant – they all tend to get announced in September, and ship in November.
 This means that October is prime time for anyone looking to pick up a bargain on last year’s model.
 [HuffPost]

 Black Friday!
 (29th) | Electronics, Gadgets, Watches, Jewellery, Pretty much everything…

 Black Friday needs no introduction.
 It’s taken America by storm in the past decade, becoming its own vortex of crazy sales deals.